 The eco-cost of internet activity can lead to a drastic increase of over 20% in CO2 emissions in Europe over the next 10 years.
 An increase, while we so desperately need a decrease.

 With Sensing CO2, we convert CO2 emissions into a sensory taste experience.
 CO2 is an odourless gas and invisible to the human eye.
 In some exceptions the gas is visible: for example as bubbles in sparkling mineral water or sodas.
 Sensing CO2 uses the sensation of a fizzy drink: The added CO2 bubbles trigger the tongue receptors while the amount defines the intensity.
 A minimal increase can quickly change pleasure to discomfort.
 To become resilient, an understanding of the matter is crucial.
 Sensing CO2 aims to connect abstract numbers with direct experience, scientific data with human senses.
 Let your tastebuds experience how our behaviour influences CO2 levels and taste possible futures.

-Based on your personal digital footprint, the performative installation will enable you to experience different soft drinks, making you taste the different futures of digital, connected consumption.
+Based on your personal digital footprint, the performative installation will enable you to experience different soft drinks, making you taste the different futures of digital, connected consumption through tasting your inbox.